Top 5 Best Synth VST Plugins (Free and Paid)

 Would this be considered a decent music plugin?
 Of course not!

-Some people may argue, but I believe this is nothing but a waste of CPU and time.
+Some people may argue, but I believe this is nothing but a waste of your PC’s CPU (make sure to pick a good PC for music production) and time.
 There is a way better alternative, and you just need to do your research.

 Anyways, let’s talk about the best synth VST plugins now.